kubestash/docs/docs/guides/volumesnapshot/deployment/index.md

 ```

 Here,
+- `spec.dataSource.repository` specifies name of the `Repository` from which the data will be restored.
+- `spec.dataSource.snapshot` specifies the name of the `Snapshot` that will be restored.
 - `spec.addon.targetVolumes.volumeClaimTemplates[*]`:
   - `metadata.name` is a template for the name of the restored `PVC`.
 KubeStash will create `PVC` with the specified name.